Queens Beach Snorkeling

 After a long day of Queens Beach snorkeling, grab a cool drink at the La Mariana Tiki Bar in Waikiki.

 For snorkeling at Queens Beach, there is street parking on Kalakawa Avenue.
 To reach the best snorkeling on Oahu by air, you will need to fly into Honolulu International Airport (HNL) which is located just on the west side of Honolulu.
 There are direct flights into Honolulu from the US, Australia, New Zealand, American Samoa, Tahiti, Japan and Fiji.
 In addition, there are inter-island flights to all the main Hawaiian Islands.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.
 There is good snorkeling on Oahu year-round.
 But, the conditions very around the island depending upon time of year due to winds and currents.
 The north shore snorkeling dives are best from June through September and are usually closed out the rest of the year due to high surf.
 The south shore dive sites are best from November through May.
 The main exception is Hanauma Bay, which tends to be good year-round since it is very protected.

 Overall, Queens Beach is the 13th most popular snorkel dive spot of all 23 snorkeling dives in Oahu.
-Several of the better snorkeling spots are nearby Queens Beach including Hanauma Bay, Kapiolani Park Beach, Kewalo Basin and Kaalawai Beach.
+Several of the better snorkeling spots are nearby Queens Beach including Hanauma Bay, Kapiolani Park Beach, Kaalawai Beach and Kewalo Basin.